September (2007 film): Cast

+Production

+September was created as part of the Tropfest Feature Program and was shot over 25 days.
+Filming largely took place in rural NSW.

+Reception

+Rotten Tomatoes lists 2 critics with both assessed as fresh.

+Stuart Diwell of The Sunday Tasmanian gives it very bad review concluding "Director Peter Carstairs and his co-writer Ant Horn clearly think they have profound things to say about issues as varied as adolescence and race in Australia.
+Well, they don't.
+Instead what they deliver is a nicely photographed snail's pace bore."

+The Australian's Evan Williams gave it 3 1/2 stars, stating "September is a delicate, touching and deceptively modest film about friendship and racial tensions in a remote West Australian community in the 1960s. " The Sun Herald's Rob Lowing gave it 7/10 saying "it is a delicate movie to be savoured, and admired for its rewarding last-minute plot moves."
+Writing in Variety Russell Edwards gave it a positive capsual review, stating the "script skillfully draws together its disparate elements and is powerful enough to transcend the film’s considerable limitations."

 Accolades

 Carstairs was the inaugural winner of the Tropfest Feature Program in 2006 for his screenplay for September.
 The prize included a A$1 million grant funded by The Movie Network, which went toward the film's total budget of $2.4 million.

 September premiered at the 2007 Melbourne International Film Festival, and went on to screen at the Toronto and Berlin International Film Festivals of the same year.

 In 2008, the film was nominated for the ASSG Feature Film Soundtrack of the Year award.
 It also won for Jules O'Loughlin the IF Award for Best Cinematography, as well as a nomination for Sam Hobbs (Best Production Design).